 For this reason I hesitate to recommend the use of NRM’s and would much prefer that by clicking and reinforcing the choices you like and ignoring and not reinforcing the choices you don’t like, you allow positive reinforcement and extinction to work together in a powerful way.

 Bear in mind that punishment can range from simply withholding a reinforcer on the one hand to physically causing pain on the other.
-I, personally, when I am training new behaviours try to keep the session as positive as I can.
+When I am training new behaviours I try to keep the session as positive as I can.
 If I find that I am withholding reinforcers too frequently, I will review my criteria for that particular response.
 Be aware that if you have set your criteria too high and your rate of reinforcement is too low, you are in danger of extinguishing the behaviour altogether.

 This rule, obviously, only applies in a formal training session.
 However, dogs are learning all the time, so your training in other circumstances needs to be more informal and you will make use of environmental rewards, praise and play.
 The important point here is that you must get into the habit of making the most of time spent with your dog.